Notgnoshi/notgnoshi.github.io/_posts/2016-05-14-linux-gpio.md

 layout: post
 title: "Flashing system LEDs"
 subtitle: "A tutorial on /sys/class/leds/"
+meta: A brief demonstration of using LEDs on Linux with the sysfs GPIO interface; useful for microprocessors like an Odroid.
 ---

 This last semester I was tasked with finding a GPIO solution for an Odroid XU.
 It didn't turn out to be very difficult, but it's actually even easier than I thought.
 While I was looking into using `/sys/class/gpio/` to work with GPIO pins on a Linux machine, I found that Linux users have control of a few of their system LEDs by manipulating `/sys/class/leds/`.